FriedrichRezner/kmip-health-checker/README.md

 A fully configured, ready-to-run example repository using `pykmip` as the KMIP server can be found [here](https://github.com/FriedrichRezner/kmip-health-checker-example).

+# Prerequisites
+The application  requires Go version 1.22 or above.

 ## Getting Started

 To get started, a KMIP server must be running and be accessible through the network.